 Rediscovering the Life and Work of Madison Cawein

-[This is the honors thesis I completed as a student at Miami University in Oxford, Ohio.
+[This is the undergraduate honors thesis I completed as a student at Miami University in Oxford, Ohio.
 While the following version of the text contains a hyperlinked Madison Cawein bibliography, readers can download a properly formatted .pdf copy of the thesis from this database: http://rave.ohiolink.edu/etdc/view?acc_num=muhonors1301406828.
 See my subsequent posts on Cawein here.]

 For those readers who are not related to poets, rest assured that it is a unique and satisfying experience to learn that T.S.
 Eliot plagiarized from one of your distant relatives.
-In my case, the relative was Madison Julius Cawein (pronounced “CAW-wine”), a prolific Kentucky poet who was acclaimed and popular in his day (b.
+In my case, the relative was Madison Julius Cawein (pronounced by my family as “CAW-wine,” although Madison himself may have pronounced it “caw-WINE”), a prolific Kentucky poet who was acclaimed and popular in his day (b.
 March 23, 1865, d.
 December 8, 1914) but is now all but forgotten.
 He was known as the “Keats of Kentucky,” and surprisingly, Cawein actually merits this label, if not the stature of Keats – his talent deserves consideration as that of a regional romantic poet who wrote in traditional verse forms but was born one hundred years too late.
 Eliot swiped and pilfered lines from every source imaginable, and to know that he stole from Madison Cawein has been a continual source of amusement and pleasure for me, an occasional poet.
 I like to imagine Cawein in the afterlife, smiling broadly upon his chance rediscovery now that Eliot has been outed as a shameless literary kleptomaniac, a magpie that stole whatever glinted and caught his eye.
 Eliot thieved from countless great writers – just one glimpse into the Norton Critical Edition of “The Waste Land” (which does not mention Cawein) will confirm this; the non-Eliot materials take up many times more pages than Eliot’s slim poem – and it’s poetic justice that the undeservedly neglected Madison Cawein is now among this illustrious group.
 Cawein’s work is nothing less than a mirror to or a secret history of the tumultuous cultural upheavals of the late nineteenth and early twentieth century; it is as though he has intentionally been ignored to make our narratives and chronologies more tidy, more linear.
 He was a missing link, a vital transitional fossil in the archaeology of literary criticism.
 It is thus my intention to examine both his life and the vagaries of his poetic career in the service of demonstrating why Cawein’s quite fine work should be remembered in its own right.
 In doing so, I would also like to provide an introductory sampler of some of Cawein’s best poems.

 I had known my entire life that I was related to a poet named Madison Cawein, but I never knew exactly how.
 My middle name is Cawein (it was my mother’s surname), and in the course of researching this paper, I discovered exactly how we are related, which was previously unknown to my family.
 Utilizing extensive genealogical research done by relatives, I found that Madison is my third cousin four times removed.
 However, it was not until I learned of the Eliot connection that I first began to seriously read and investigate his verse.
 Echoes of Cawein’s work in Eliot’s were originally discovered by the Canadian academic Robert Ian Scott in 1995, which were discussed and expanded upon by Bevis Hillier.
 In a letter to the Times Literary Supplement, Scott noted a number of similarities between Cawein’s poem “Waste Land” (1913) and Eliot’s famous “The Waste Land” (1922) which must be regarded as more than mere coincidence.
 Cawein’s poem, which is not mentioned in the latter’s infamous and possibly satirical endnotes, appeared in the January 1913 issue of Poetry, which Eliot almost certainly read, as it contained an article by Ezra Pound about contemporary London poets (Hillier 1996).
 Certainly, the striking similarities between the works go beyond the title – Cawein’s poem, about a dead and dusty field where only weeds and a gnarled tree grow, refers to “The cricket’s cry and the locust’s whirr, / And the note of a bird’s distress, / With the rasping sound of the grasshopper” and trees that are “Skeletons gaunt, that gnarled the place, / Twisted and torn they rose,” all of which are images in “The Waste Land” (“And the dead tree gives no shelter, the cricket no relief, / And the dry stone no sound of water”).
 Even more telling, the poem mentions a dead man and a dog, as in the first section of Eliot’s poem: “That corpse you planted last year in your garden, / Has it begun to sprout?
 Will it bloom this year? / Or has the sudden frost disturbed its bed? / Oh keep the Dog far hence, that’s friend to men, / Or with his nails he’ll dig it up again!”
 (Eliot 1936).
 Here is Cawein’s work in full: